Medications

 Budesonide should not be prescribed to patients with cirrhosis because complications of cirrhosis might prevent the drug from reaching the liver as intended.
 In addition, very few patients with cirrhosis taking budesonide have experienced portal vein thrombosis, a condition where a blood clot forms in the main blood vessel supplying the liver.

-Long-term prednisone use can lead to irritability, weight gain, poor sleep, fluid retention, cataracts, and even increased risk of infection, among other side effects.
+Long-term use can lead to irritability, weight gain, poor sleep, fluid retention, cataracts, and even increased risk of infection, among other side effects.

 A long-term medication.